cerner/terra-toolkit-boneyard/docs/TerraWDIOSpecReporter.md

 # Wdio File Reporter

-Wdio File Reporter is a reporter that logs wdio test output to separate files based on locale, theme and form-factor with the following attributes
+Wdio File Reporter is a reporter that logs wdio test output to separate files based on locale, theme, and form-factor with the following attributes

 - date and time of when the tests are started and when they are finished